JSK321/mykeebs-react/README.md

 A react application that is a display of a hobby, custom mechanical keyboards.
 This application has full CRUD functionality and has PWA support.
 A user is able to register to upload keyboards (keebs) with its custom specifications.

 ## React-Application
-View the application at https://mykeebs-react.herokuapp.com
+View the application at: https://mykeebs-react.herokuapp.com

 ## Table of Contents
 - [Installation](#installation)